FAQ

 All of our forms are digital and will be shared with you to fill out upon registration through our our client portal.

 Yes!
 We work with clients insured by insurance companies through their out-of-network benefits.
-Companies include: Aetna, Emblem Health GHI, BCBS, and others.
-Although we are not "in-network" providers, we offer out-of-network services, and we provide courtesy billing so that you don't have to.
-This means clients don’t shoulder the burden of filing claims.
+Although we are not "in-network" providers, we offer out-of-network services, and we provide superbills and courtesy billing whenever possible to help make the process simple.
 Being out-of-network providers also allows us more privacy and confidentiality, while in-network providers are required to share more information with insurance companies, such as session notes.

 After you schedule your free 30-minute consultation with a therapist of your choice in the client portal, you’ll receive a confirmation email of your appointment with some forms to review.
 Once you’ve submitted your completed forms, your therapist will call you on your appointment date at the scheduled time.
 To book future sessions, you can simply schedule your appointments through your client portal.
 Your therapist will be able to contact you through the preferred method of your choice (FaceTime, Skype, phone call, etc.).